$0.00 0

 Examples of Active Fire Protection:

-• Fire Extinguishers: Hand-held devices that allow occupants to manually suppress small fires.
+• Extinguishers: Hand-held devices that allow occupants to manually suppress small fires.

 Advantages: